 This is where the two technologies work beautifully together.
 An API platform can provide a stable, secure API for your legacy invoicing system.
 Then, a low-code automation platform can use that API in a workflow to automatically process payments and update customer records.
 Many modern platforms even combine the capabilities of an iPaaS and workflow automation, allowing you to both connect your systems and design the business logic that runs across them.

-How to Choose the Right API Platform for Your Organization
+How to Choose the Right API Platform for Your Team

 Picking the right API platform isn't just about checking off features on a list.
 It's a strategic decision that will shape how your teams build, connect, and innovate for years to come.
 The best platform for your organization will align with your specific goals, from scaling operations to securing sensitive data.
 To find the perfect fit, you'll want to look closely at a few key areas that directly impact your success.